mejk/computer-stuff/README.md

 - [Wipe out Windows and install Ubuntu only](ubuntu/new-computer-linux-only-win-preinstalled.md)
   - You can always install Windows in VirtualBox
 - Dual boot Windows 10 / Ubuntu
+- Java.
+How to check your current Java version?
+Like this: `java -version`.
+You may have/want different Java versions (JRE/Developmen Kit) on your computer.
+Here's how to switch between them: `sudo update-alternatives --config java`

 ## Windows